 Service-Learning in Computer Science

-Thank you for your interest in service-learning in Chemistry.
+Thank you for your interest in service-learning in Computer Science.
 The CCE can help you create or deepen your service-learning class.
 We provide models of other courses, sample syllabi, resources for course construction, reflective analysis tools, and risk management support.

 Service-learning activity usually falls into two categories: